annahake/HIVIA_TOOL/README.md

 ## Key idea
-The key elements of this project is to model
+The key elements of this project is to compute the adaptation score of a viral sequence based on its HLA profile, age, sex, and ethnicity.
+The adaptation score is computed as follows:

+For each frequent variant site $s_i$, two Bayesian generalized linear mixed models are computed:
+* HLA model
+** age
+** sex
+** ethnicity
+** phylogeny
+** HLA information (binarized)
+* baseline model
+** age
+** sex
+** ethnicity
+** phylogeny

+The modelling is performed with the script `./scripts/modeling/fit_glmm.R` The computation of the adaptation score is performed in the script `./scripts/eval/compute_adaptation.R`